Cloudy Skies Ahead

 “Homicide as a result of domestic violence makes up a greater proportion of female homicides than it does male homicides.
 In the United Kingdom, 37 percent of murdered women were killed by an intimate partner compared to 6 percent for men.
 Between 40 and 70 percent of women murdered in Canada, Australia, South Africa, Israel and the United States were killed by an intimate partner.
 The World Health Organization states that globally, about 38% of female homicides are committed by an intimate partner.”
 Source Wikipedia

 Meanwhile, in other parts of the world such as Pakistan, India, Afghanistan, Saudi Arabia, and Cambodia, women, and girls face various forms of domestic violence including acid attacks, and honor or dowry killings.
 This is the reality for many women living today, and many men can’t imagine having to live this reality.

 Rape and Sexual Assault in the Military

 Additionally, the specter of rape looms.
 For men, the fear of rape arises whenever we think about prison.
-Prison is perhaps the only scenario or setting that generates in us the very real fear of rape.
-But, for women, many scenarios pose the threat of rape or sexual assault.
-More alarming, however, rapists are often someone with whom the victim is familiar or close: co-worker, friend, husband, relative, boyfriend, etc. The work context is particularly problematic for women, and as I learned during my service in the Navy, women in the military experience disturbing rates of sexual assault and rape.
+Prison is perhaps the only scenario or setting that generates in us the genuine concern of rape.
+But, for women, many situations pose the threat of rape or sexual assault.
+More alarming.
+However, rapists are often someone with whom the victim is familiar or close: co-worker, friend, husband, relative, boyfriend, etc. The work context is particularly problematic for women, and as I learned during my service in the Navy, women in the military experience disturbing rates of sexual assault and rape.